Vomiting in Children

 - Start with one teaspoon of clear liquid every 20 minutes for 1 hour, one tablespoon every 20 minutes for 2nd hour, and an inch of fluid in a small cup every 20 minutes for the 3rd hour.
 If tolerated, you may offer gradually increasing amounts.
 If there is no improvement (if the child continues to vomit even the one teaspoon of liquid several times), contact the doctor for further advice.

-- Clear liquids for children less than 1 year old are Pedialyte or Ricelyte (available in drug stores and supermarkets).
+- Clear Fluid Recommendations: For children less than 1 year old, we would recommend Pedialyte (available in drug stores and supermarkets).
 If breastfeeding, breastmilk should be offered first.
-Older children may use flat, room temperature, caffeine-free sodas (e.g. Sprite or ginger ale), Gatorade, or Pedialyte.
+Older children may use flat, room temperature, caffeine-free sodas (e.g. Sprite or ginger ale), G2 gatorade, or Pedialyte.